About to go on a camping adventure with your dog?

 ✔️ Will keep your dog safe from potential off-lead dogs.

 Before you bring a crate on a camping trip, your dog should be crate trained first to avoid distress on both sides.
 Not all dogs are naturally drawn to crates and accept them as spaces of rest and relaxation on the first go.
 You want to practice at home (a familiar environment) first, before you bring your crate with you to new spots.
-Karen Pryor has written a great article about how to crate train your pup and make it a positive experience if you would like to know more: Positive Crate training guide
+Fencing for your camp ground:

 Bringing Fencing along can make your whole trip with your dogs super easy and stress free.
 Fencing can be bought in various length and heights, depending on your dogs breed and space in your car.
 Pros for fencing are that it provides a nice little outdoor are that you can have around your tent or awning without worrying that the dogs will escape (make sure the fence is high enough if you have a dog that is keen to jump things).
 You got your hands free whilst your dog can settle, eat, drink and play in your own little spot.
 This also keeps them separate from other people and dogs.
 Cons are that unfortunately the fencing takes up a lot of space, depending on how many panels you would like to bring.
 It can get quite heavy and is not as convenient to bring along as the Zip Line or anchor.